Man of the World (film): Plot

-In Paris in the early 1930s, American Michael Trevor poses as a novelist but is actually a former newspaper man who took the blame for some scam in the United States and had to flee the country.
+In Paris in the early 1930s, American Michael Trevor poses as a novelist but is actually a former newspaper man called Jimmy Powers who took the blame for some scam in the US and chose to flee the country.
 Embittered, he now prints a weekly scandal sheet and blackmails expatriates to keep their names out of his rag.
-While extorting $2000 from the wealthy Harry Taylor (a scam done so smoothly that Harry thinks Michael has done him a big favor), Michael meets Harry's niece, Mary Kendall, and the two feel an instant mutual attraction.
+While extorting $2000 from the wealthy Harold Taylor (a scam done so smoothly that Harold thinks Michael has done him a big favor), Michael meets Harold's niece, Mary Kendall, and the two feel an instant mutual attraction.
 Mary has a boyfriend, Frank Reynolds, but she is not passionate about him.
-Michael's partners in crime are Irene Hoffa and Fred.
+Michael's partners in crime are Irene Harper and Fred.
 Irene is a former flame who is still not over Michael.
-She needs money to keep her brother out of prison and proposes that they extort more money from Harry by embroiling Mary in a scandal.
+She needs money to keep her brother out of prison and proposes that they extort more money from Harold by embroiling Mary in a scandal.
 Michael resists - he has a rule never to target women - but then reluctantly agrees.

 While Frank is away on business, Michael spends time with Mary and they fall in love.
 She tries to end it in a letter to Frank, but is unable to finish it.
 Michael tells Irene that he is done being a criminal because he is in love with Mary, which causes Irene to become jealous.
 She threatens to tell Mary all about who he really is so Michael decides to tell Mary himself.
 Mary says that it is all in the past; they love each other and nothing else matters.

 Michael tells Irene that he and Mary are going to be married and that she now knows the truth about him and loves him nonetheless.
-Irene says that someday his past will come out, and Mary will then be the wife of a known criminal.
+Irene says that some day his past will come out, and Mary will then be the wife of a known criminal.
 These words weigh on Michael and he realizes that, for Mary's sake, he cannot marry her.

-Michael tells Harry that he was behind the earlier scam and demands a further $10,000 or he will print a piece about his planned wedding to Mary.
+Michael tells Harold that he was behind the earlier scam and demands a further $10,000 or he will print a piece about his planned wedding to Mary.
 Harry is angry and Mary is hurt and confused, but Michael is determined to go ahead with his scheme.
-Harry pays him off with a check, which Mary herself hands to him with a slap across his face.
+Harold pays him off with a check, which Mary herself hands to him with a slap across his face.
 After seeing how much Michael cares for Mary, Irene decides to instead get the money needed for her brother by selling her jewelry.
 She also tells the police that Michael is behind the scandal sheet; they give him 24 hours to leave France.
 Mary and Frank sail back to Pittsburgh, a conspicuous engagement ring on her hand.
 Michael heads to Cape Town, and agrees to let Irene come along.
 Aboard ship, he tears up the $10,000 check.